 During the 1950s and ’60s, University Avenue was changing.
 High-rise structures were being built, and the architectural design of the Armouries no longer fit the style of the street.
 Plus, it was thought that the size of the military training building was no longer needed.

 The University Avenue Armouries was in a prime location, just north of Osgoode Hall, and more land was needed for Provincial Courts.
 While many fought to preserve the building as a landmark, the grand structure was demolished in 1963 to make way for today’s University Avenue Courthouse – Superior Court of Justice.

 Did You Know?

-The Royal Canadian Military Institute chose the location of their building because it was ideally close to the Armouries.
+- The Royal Canadian Military Institute chose the location of its building because it was ideally close to the Armouries.
 It was diagonally across the street and only 150 m or 500 ft away.

-The University Avenue Armouries also hosted auto, fashion and trade shows as well as banquets.
+- The University Avenue Armouries also hosted banquets and auto, fashion and trade shows.

-University Avenue was originally called College Avenue because in lead to King’s College (which was founded in 1827 and today known as the University of Toronto).
-In 1859, the name was changed to University Avenue so not to be confused with College Street.
+- University Avenue was originally called College Avenue because it led to King’s College (founded in 1827 and is today known as the University of Toronto).
+In 1859, the name was changed to University Avenue so it would not be confused with College Street.

 University Avenue Armouries Photos